 Featured image: Joe Rosenthal - Raising the Flag on Iwo Jima, 1945

 In search of a storytelling moment in the joyous tumult at Times Square at the end of the World War II, Alfred Eisenstaedt captured a joyous sailor holding and kissing a nurse.
 Capturing the jubilance people felt upon the war’s end, the image soon became the most famous picture of the 20th century and the basis of our collective memory of the transformative moment in the world history.
 Yet, the image has taken on a sinister shade recently, when it was revealed that the sailor George Mendonsa planted a kiss on a complete stranger, 21-year-old Greta Zimmer, and continued on his way, sparking debates about the possibility of a sexual assault.

 Featured image: Alfred Eisenstaedt - V-J Day in Times Square, via keepsnap.com

-The iconic portrait of Che Guevara titled Guerrillero Heroico was taken by Alberto Korda on March 5th, 1960 in Havana at a memorial service for victims of the La Coubre explosion.
+One of the most famous photographs is surely this iconic portrait of Che Guevara titled Guerrillero Heroico.
+The photo was taken by Alberto Korda on March 5th, 1960 in Havana at a memorial service for victims of the La Coubre explosion.
 As the photographer explained, he was drawn to Guevara’s facial expression which showed “absolute implacability”, as well as anger and pain.
 He stated that the photo showed his firm and stoic character.
-The photo helped solidify the charismatic and controversial leader as a cultural icon, becoming a symbol of the 20th century.
+This famous photo helped solidify the charismatic and controversial leader as a cultural icon, becoming a symbol of the 20th century.
 The image has been subsequently capitalized, commercialized and exploited in a variety of ways in the consumer market.